RikardLegge/rAmbilight/README.md

 ## rAmbilight

 rAmbilight is a home brew project to allow anyone to get a hold of  an easy to use, efficient, affordable Ambient lighting system.
-It started out as a project for school, but has since then developed into a framework which allows easy manipulation of addressable light strips, using an Arduino micro controller.
+It started out as a project for school, but has since then developed into a framework which allows easy manipulation of addressable light strips, using an Arduino micro controller and a host computer.

 ## Repository layout

-The repositry is divided into 3 parts which have their own important role.
+The repository is divided into 3 parts which have their own important role.

 #### Distribution (dist)

 The directory which contains pre-build files.
-Currently only for OSX, but the configuration necessary for a windows build is available.
+Currently only for Mac OSX, but the configuration necessary for a windows build is available.

 #### Core (rAmbilight)

 The source code for the core part of the project, which includes a module handler, serial connection handler, and API interface to access the loaded modules.
-This also includes the source code for the arduino microcomputer.
+This also includes the source code for the Arduino microcomputer.

 #### Plugins (rAmbilightPlugins)